 Measuring time by the Sun, the Moon and the Stars

-The progress of the sun can be recorded using the four faces of this cube.
-Can you discover the orientation of these faces?
+A sundial with roman numerals.
+As you look at this dial, which direction are you facing? | The progress of the sun can be recorded using the four faces of this cube.
+Can you discover the orientation of these faces? | Wall Sundial |

-The oldest image of a star pattern, the constellation of Orion, has been recognised on a piece of mammoth tusk some 32,500 years old.
+Prehistoric carving said to represent the Orion constellation | The oldest image of a star pattern, the constellation of Orion, has been recognised on a piece of mammoth tusk some 32,500 years old.
 The constellation Orion is symbolized by a man standing with his right arm raised and a sword at his belt and can be seen throughout the world at different times of the year.
 Orion was the sun god of the Egyptians and Phonecians and called the 'strong one' by the Arabs.
 In parts of Africa, his belt and sword are known as 'three dogs chasing three pigs' and the Borana people of East Africa based a sophisticated calendar on observations of star clusters near Orion's belt.
-Orion contains some of the brightest stars in the southern part of the winter sky in the northern hemisphere and can be seen later in the southern hemisphere.
+Orion contains some of the brightest stars in the southern part of the winter sky in the northern hemisphere and can be seen later in the southern hemisphere. | The three stars of Orion's belt and the red star of his right arm can be easily recognised |

 The earliest Egyptian Star Map is about 3,500 years old and shows the most unusual conjunction of the planets (Venus, Mercury, Saturn and Jupiter) in the constellation of Orion and the occurrence of a solar eclipse that happened in 1534 BCE.

 Babylonian records of observations of heavenly events date back to 1,600 BCE.
 The reason for adopting their arithmetic system is probably because 60 has many divisors, and their decision to adopt 360 days as the length of the year and 3600 in a circle was based on their existing mathematics and the convenience that the sun moves through the sky relative to fixed stars at about 1degree each day.
+The constellation Taurus, the bull, a symbol of strength and fertility, figures prominently in the mythology of nearly all early civilizations, from Babylon and India to northern Europe.
+The Assyrian winged man-headed bull had the strength of a bull, the swiftness of a bird and human intelligence. |

 From about 700 BCE the Babylonians began to develop a mathematical theory of astronomy, but the equally divided 12-constellation zodiac appears later about 500 BCE to correspond to their year of 12 months of 30 days each.
 Their base 60 fraction system which we still use today (degrees / hours, minutes and seconds) was much easier to calculate with than the fractions used in Egypt or Greece, and remained the main calculation tool for astronomers until after the 16th century, when decimal notation began to take over.